Propaganda in China: Influencers

 China has commonly used influencers to spread state narratives on social media such as TikTok, YouTube, Instagram and Facebook.
 Many of these profiles belong to reporters of Chinese state media such as CGTN, China Radio International or Xinhua, but identify themselves as influencers or bloggers.
 Often, these influencers are women and post photos and videos of China which promote it as an idyllic travel destination.
 According to a 2022 report by Miburo, a firm tracking foreign disinformation operations, at least 200 influencer accounts with connections to the Chinese government or state media were operating across 38 different languages.
 Some of these accounts have been labeled as state-controlled media on Facebook.
 Influencers from regions such as Inner Mongolia and Tibet have been used to whitewash human rights abuses taking place there.
 China has also paid influencers from foreign nations, including from Taiwan, to travel to China and produce positive content about the country.

-Generative artificial intelligence
+Generative AI

-Spamouflage, an online disinformation and propaganda campaign of the Ministry of Public Security, has used news anchors created with generative artificial intelligence to deliver fake news clips.
+Spamouflage, an online disinformation and propaganda campaign of the Ministry of Public Security, has used news anchors created with generative AI to deliver fake news clips.
 According to a 2025 report by Graphika, generative artificial intelligence is used to launder articles from Chinese state media such as CGTN through various social media sites in an attempt to disguise the articles' origin.